nicoleaudia/joneslab_fiji_plugin/README.md

 micro_sam github: https://github.com/computational-cell-analytics/micro-sam
 \
 \
-The following models are available in **v1** of the plugin: vit_b, vit_b_lm, vit_l
+The following models are available in **v1** of the plugin: vit_b, vit_b_lm, vit_l.
 We recommend choosing vit_l for high segmentation accuracy but slower speed, and vit_b for lower accuracy but faster speed
 \
 \
 Unless otherwise specified, all downloadable components can be found at the following **Google drive link:** https://drive.google.com/drive/folders/1uvY-v1HL_elnM82J4yAdAga7uDKibkwB?usp=share_link